Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 Replace all instances of the following the project:
 * `longprojectname` with `<longer-project-name>` (could collide with other projects)
 * `shortprojectname` with `<name>`
-* `pythoncodefolder` with the relative path to where your python code is/will be (relative to the project root)
+* `back_src` with the relative path to where your python code is/will be (relative to the project root)
     * Put your python code in this folder
     * You must have at least an empty `requirements.txt` file
         * NOTE: If you don't have any files in this folder docker will mess up the permissions on this folder for some reason -.-)